 The cognitive benefits of learning a second language in early childhood are well researched, from better executive functioning to broader career and life opportunities as adults and the skills to travel and connect with the world as global citizens.

 Presidio Knolls offers a “full immersion” program that encourages students to authentically use a second language for real and immediate purposes every day.
 Starting in preschool, our students spend 80% of learning time immersed in Mandarin.
 Through projects, song, dance, play, field trips, and inquiry-based learning, our preschoolers develop strong foundational Mandarin skills that carry them through elementary and middle school.
 Children do not need Mandarin support at home to succeed in this environment - they develop into proficient Mandarin speakers and listeners just through interactions in the classroom.

 Mandarin immersion also comprises 80% of academic time during elementary school and 50% of academic time in middle school.
-Students learn to use Mandarin to communicate about a wide range of subjects through our integrated Units of Exploration (UoEs), which include the knowledge, concepts, skills, and habits of heart and mind that prepare students to explore, understand, and engage with the world.
+Students learn to use Mandarin to communicate about a wide range of subjects through our integrated Units of Exploration (UoEs) and projects, which include the knowledge, concepts, skills, and habits of heart and mind that prepare students to explore, understand, and engage with the world.
 There is also a full class period each day devoted to Mandarin studies so that students can understand Chinese culture and history - not just read and write the language.

 At Presidio Knolls, our progressive approach works with a child’s natural inquisitiveness and desire to do, to make, to experiment, and to be involved with the world around them.
 We believe in: